fu-raz/midi-mixer-wavelink-new/README.md

 - Mute buttons work

 ## What's probably broken, but will be fixed
-- Right now the plugin only works when WaveLink is already running, no idea what happens when you boot the PC and plugin is loaded
 - If you add or remove channels in WaveLink they don't delete/sync with the plugin

 ## What's NOT working